 Deoxyribonucleic Acid (DNA) testing is a useful tool for verifying an alleged biological relationship in conjunction with a U.S. citizenship case such as a Consular Report of Birth Abroad (CRBA), a minor passport or an immigrant visa application.

 DNA testing is always voluntary.
 When genetic testing appears warranted, a Consular Officer may suggest applicants undergo DNA testing to establish the validity of the relationship(s).
 If the applicant chooses to move forward with DNA testing, they must pay all the costs of testing and related expenses.
 This includes a payment made directly to the laboratory in the U.S., a payment to the panel physician who will collect the DNA sample, and any courier fees incurred from sending testing kits and results between the laboratory and the embassy.

-Note: Any DNA collection abroad is only valid if it takes place at a U.S. Embassy.
+Note: Any DNA collection abroad is only valid if it takes place at a U.S. Embassy or Consulate.

 DNA Sample Collection Process

 The petitioner must contact an AABB-accredited lab to order a DNA kit be sent to the Embassy.
 A list is available at http://www.aabb.org.
 Test results from other labs will not be accepted.
 Prices for DNA testing vary by lab.
 The petitioner pays fees directly to the lab, and beneficiaries in Turkey will pay 100 USD per sample to the panel physician on the day of the testing prior to coming for their DNA appointment.